SparkTeoh/mmcdual/src/content/sections/english/achievements.md

 ---
 enable: true # Control the visibility of this section across all pages where it is used
-title: "Drive Growth with Data, Lock in Profit with Systems"
+title: "Fuel Growth with Data.
+Lock In Profit with Systems."
-subtitle: "Our Philosophy"
+subtitle: "Our Core Philosophy"
 description: |
-  We firmly believe that every great business decision stems from scientific measurement rather than vague feelings.
-Our expert team, relying on over 18 years of licensed experience, brings you not only cross-industry profound insights but also a set of practical profit growth systems validated by over 500 enterprises.
+  Great business decisions aren't made on gut feeling—they're built on precise financial data.
+  Backed by 18+ years of licensed expertise, we don't just offer advice; we install a battle-tested profit operating system that has already transformed over 500 enterprises.

 button:
   enable: false